fbpx

 Permanent work visas

-In some cases, you may be eligible for a permanent visa without having to spend time in Australia as a temporary resident first.
+In some cases, you may be eligible for a permanent visa without spending time in Australia as a temporary resident first.

 The skilled visas are only available to applicants under 45 years of age.
 You’ll need to submit an expression of interest on the SkillSelect platform and earn at least 65 points based on factors like your age, English language skills, and work experience.